 No, it doesn’t.
 Hardly any antiques dealers specialise solely in ivory.
 Most sell only a small quantity of ivory each year (and some of that would still be allowed under the exemptions we are suggesting).
 There is evidence that for many auctioneers of antiques, ivory represents less than one per cent of annual sales.

 No, the Act will not mean that anyone should have to destroy ivory that has been passed down through the generations.

 No, displaying ivory will still be allowed.
 There will be special protection for museums that will allow them to continue adding to their collections of ivory pieces so they can be preserved for the future.

 Most piano keys made from ivory will be covered by one of the exemptions, so they can continue to be sold.

 Yes, they will.
-The Bill is aimed at the commercial trade in ivory (i.e. buying and selling) and there will be a specific exemption for trade in musical instruments.
+The Act is aimed at the commercial trade in ivory (i.e. buying and selling) and there will be a specific exemption for trade in musical instruments.
 Travelling with an instrument and bringing it back will be allowed.

 Ivory still in the form of a tusk or part of a tusk is called ‘raw’ or ‘unworked’ ivory.
-Its sale is already largely banned and that is reinforced by the Bill.
+Its sale is already largely banned and that is reinforced by the Act.
 Ivory that has been carved into figurines, billiard balls etc, or which has been included as inlay in other items such as furniture, is called ‘worked ivory’.
-Trade in worked ivory will largely be banned, apart from five narrow exemptions.
+Trade in worked ivory will largely be banned, apart from the five narrow exemptions.